-The Webster’s Dictionary defines Salvation as the saving of a person from sin or its consequences.
+The Webster’s Dictionary defines Salvation as saving a person from sin or its consequences.

 Romans 5: 8-10